AugurProject/augur-core/README.md

 	# *unless* it's a scaled decision, refund all initial liquidity left overto market creator
 	# rest of money available in market + the additional trading fees divy up amongst reporters and market creator
 	# for final .5 outcomes take shares bought and divide the money up amongst them equally (should be .50 each)
-			# ) Shares themselves can be ‘traded’ for efficiency or (optionally) even to offload tradinginfrastructure
-		to third parties.
-Instead of selling for CashCoin, transferring CashCoin, and then re-buying (a cost of 2 trading fees and 3 transaction fees, and substantial delay and price risk), a ‘transfer’ function can simply move shares among keypairs in one transaction.
-However, to remain incentive-compatible, this function would need to require an explicit payment to the Market of 2 trading fees.
 	# With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch

 	# what if we have 3-4 cycles in a row of 10 events getting pushed back --- market would already be closed even though events up to be decided on for a while yet never decided --- technically this is a stalled branch and market should be open no? -- yes